 - Act in any way that interferes with the child’s best interests

-Judge Could Issue an Ex Parte Custody Order If:
+When a Judge Could Issue an Ex Parte Custody Order

 A judge will strongly consider an ex parte custody order if they believe that the child in question is being abused physically or sexually.
 However, the court will want to see some proof of this abuse — beyond the words of the moving party before issuing the order.
 For example, you can demonstrate that the respondent parent has a history of domestic violence and has made verbal threats against you and/or your child if you try to take custody.

 Other various conducts regarding the child might warrant an ex parte order, but these conditions differ from one state to the next.

 Obtaining Legal Counsel to Assist You in Your Custody Order

 Few of life’s challenges demand careful attention to “getting it right” like issues that relate to protecting your family.

 Many parents opt to seek the advice of a family law attorney who understands what judges look for in a request for an ex parte custody order and can help strategize arguments that will result in the order being issued.
 In addition, remarriage is an ideal time to reconsider child custody arrangements.